citybikes/docs/api/index.md

 # Citybikes API Documentation

-The Citybikes API provides information for re-use: transport apps, research, visualizations, analytics.
-The following resources are available:
+The Citybikes API provides real-time and historical bike share data for re-use by transport apps, researchers, visualizations and analytics.
+The following resources are available.

 ### Real-time bike share information